-After months of missing out on numerous Skype “dates” and vowing to “catch up soon” by way of Facebook and Instagram comments, Thanksgiving Break proved to be the perfect opportunity for two girls to get together and discuss their lives over coffee.
+After months of missing out on numerous Skype “dates” and vowing to “catch up soon” by way of Facebook and Instagram comments, Thanksgiving proved to be the perfect opportunity for two girls to get together and discuss their lives over coffee.
 Below is a transcript of the occasion, which took place at their hometown Starbucks after a night of cheese and wine with their respective families.

 Girl 1: Oh.
 My.
 God.
 Look at you!

 Girl 2: So overdue it’s not even funny.